Making martech work for good: A guide for fundraisers and charity marketers

 What to do:

 Fundraising success depends on trust.
 Without a robust strategy for consent and data protection, you risk alienating donors and losing support.
+Legacy issues in this area can’t be ignored—addressing them proactively ensures better long-term engagement.

 What to do: